London's clean air 'ULEZ' to be extended today – how to check if you'll be charged £12.50 a trip

-From Monday 25 October, motorists driving in London who do not meet particular emission standards could be charged £12.50/day as the city's 'Ultra Low Emissions Zone' is set to expand.
+From Monday 25 October, motorists driving in London who do not meet particular emission standards could be charged £12.50/day as the city's 'Ultra Low Emission Zone' is set to expand.
 Here's what is happening.

-The Ultra Low Emissions Zone (ULEZ), which came into effect in April 2019, operates 24 hours a day, seven days a week, every day of the year except for Christmas Day.
+The Ultra Low Emission Zone (ULEZ), which came into effect in April 2019, operates 24 hours a day, seven days a week, every day of the year except for Christmas Day.
 It currently covers the same area in central London as the 'Congestion Charge Zone' – roughly the entire Zone 1 area.

 Motorists driving within this zone have to pay a charge if their vehicle fails to meet the required emissions standards, which typically impacts those with older cars.
 If you're a driver, see our 50+ quick tips to cut driving costs in our Motoring MoneySaving guide.